Alfndrate/tombstone-grit-and-determination/tombstone-grit-and-determination-srd.md

 Attacks against individuals by a posse are **enhanced** and increase the final damage by 3 (this overrides the additional 1 damage from multiple attackers, as a posse is already a group of multiple attackers just more organized).

 ### Turning Tail
 Running away from a gunfight always requires a 11 DEX contested action, as well as a safe destination.
 This is why groups of bandits and outlaws may have several safe houses or hideouts to retreat to when a plan goes poorly.
+If the save is successful, the party is able to escape successfully.
+If it fails, they can still run away but there will be complications or consequences for doing so.

 ### Scars
 When an attack reduces a PC's HP to exactly 0, they are uniquely impacted.
 Compare the result on the table below to the amount of HP lost.
 For example, if a PC went from 4 HP to 0 HP, they would look at entry #4 (Broken Limb).
 They would then draw 1 card to see what limb was broken.